-- Densifying our network through various access points and placing antennas where they make the most impact through the use of small cells, macro cells and distributed antenna systems.
+- Densifying our network through various access points and placing antennas where they have the most impact through the use of small cells, macro cells and distributed antenna systems.
 This serves both 4G LTE and 5G service, while also helping efficiently deploy spectrum assets.

 - Using a distributed core to enable low latency and fast speeds.
 Our network is designed with its core elements distributed across the country.
 That means data traﬃc gets on the internet faster, which increases mobile data speeds.

-- Connecting individual cell sites to the main AT&T network with high-speed, reliable fiber cables (ethernet backhaul), which provide fast connections.
+- Connecting individual cell sites to the AT&T network core with high-speed, reliable fiber cables (ethernet backhaul), which provide fast connections.

 Much like 4G introduced the world to the gig economy, we believe mobile 5G will jump-start the next wave of unforeseen innovation.
 As 5G devices become broadly available we expect adoption of mobile 5G to outpace any previous wireless generation, going from years to months.
-Since becoming the first to make mobile 5G a reality in the U.S., AT&T now offers 2 options for 5G in many markets across the country.
-We use “5G” to refer to our 5G offering over sub-6 spectrum, with fast speeds over broader distances, and “5G+” to refer to 5G over millimeter wave spectrum, which enables even faster speeds and more capacity to highly trafficked areas.
+Since becoming the first to introduce standards-based mobile 5G in the U.S., AT&T now offers 5G nationwide.
+We use “5G” to refer to our 5G offering over low-band spectrum, with fast speeds over broader distances, and “5G+” to refer to 5G over millimeter wave and C-Band spectrums, which enable even faster speeds and increased connectivity.